 Why Puppies Love Treats

-- Begging from the table turns puppies into pests.
-It’s fine to offer treats during training, but you may want to postpone the people food treats for a special lesson.
-To avoid creating a monster outside of training, offer any special table food to your puppy as a top-dressing on his regular food as a part of his scheduled meal—in his bowl.
+- Offer any special table food to your puppy as a top-dressing on it regular food as a part of his scheduled meal—in its bowl.

 Types of People Food Treats for Your Puppy

 What’s healthy for you is more likely to be healthy for your pets, too.